appuraja1/AndroidPdfViewer-master-16kb/README.md

 * Change minimum SDK version to 19
 * Drop MIPS support
 * Update to Androidx
-* Switch pdfium-android to a [fork](https://github.com/mhiew/PdfiumAndroid) so we can disable jetifier

-## 3.2.0-beta.2
-* Fix a potential NPE due to out of sync render thread management [Pull Request](https://github.com/barteksc/AndroidPdfViewer/pull/824)
-* Update the sample app configuration so that it can compile [Pull Request](https://github.com/mhiew/AndroidPdfViewer/pull/2)

 ## What's new in 3.2.0-beta.1?
 * Merge PR #714 with optimized page load